thalerjonathan/rust-ddd/README.md

 3. Install `trunk` via `cargo install trunk` which is required for the Leptos frontend.
 4. Switch to `nightly` Rust via `rustup toolchain install nightly` which is required for the Leptos frontend.
 5. Add the wasm32 compile target via `rustup target add wasm32-unknown-unknown` which is required for the Leptos frontend to compile to WASM.
-6. Start the Postgres DB by running `sh start_db.sh` from within the `./backend` folder
+6. Start the Postgres DB by running `sh start_db.sh` from within the `./monolith` folder
-7. Start the Backend by running `sh run.sh` from within the `./backend` folder.
+7. Start the Backend by running `sh run.sh` from within the `./monolith` folder.
 The first time it compiles the backend from soure, which might take 1-2 minutes.
 8. Start the Frontend by running `sh run.sh` from within the `./frontend` folder.
 The first time it compiles the frontend from sourvce, which might take 1-2 minutes.
 Once finished, it opens a browser for you and displays the starting page.

-If you want to run the test suite, make sure you have a backend running and then simply run `sh tests.sh` from within the `./backend` folder.
+If you want to run the test suite, make sure you have a backend running and then simply run `sh tests.sh` from within the `./monolith` folder.

+## Refactoring into Microservices

+Currently I am working on refactoring the monolith into microservices, for which I started by writing [Architecture Decision Records](/microservice/ADR) for the overalle approach.